-The Library may accept teens and adults who need to work community service hours for a variety of reasons including honor society requirements and court-ordered service.
+The Library may accept teens who need to work community service hours for a variety of reasons including honor society requirements.
 All volunteer opportunities are contingent upon staff schedules.
 Potential volunteers may be turned away if all volunteer positions are full.
 In most cases volunteers work one 2-hour shift per week.
-Please call 817.514.5865 for more information.
+Please call 817.514.5866 for more information.

 If you are unable to pay the amount owed, without undue hardship to yourself or your dependent(s), you may request a hearing before the Judge to consider your ability to pay and discuss any